Current Turnaround Time: 1-3 weeks

 What are The Benefits of Tactical Dog Training Commands?

-Dog training commands are important for working dogs for a number of reasons.
+K9 commands are important for working dogs for a number of reasons.
 Military and law enforcement officers use dog commands for obedience, protection and sniffing out contraband amongst many other reasons.
 Just like our furry friends at home, working dogs typically learn important tactical commands from tactical dog trainers and specialized training academies throughout the nation.
 Tactical working dogs learn commands from association and specific sounds.
 Dogs can learn commands from various voice tones and volumes.
 Militaries around the world use German voice commands like “Halt!” to command a dog to stop.

 Military,law enforcement and other working dog organizations benefit from tactical dog commands as they are able to communicate and control a dog that may be protecting their lives.
-Not all situations where tactical dog commands are that drastic, however commands help mobilize dogs efficiently through work spaces and various sensitive scenarios.
+Not all situations where K9 commands are that drastic, however commands help mobilize dogs efficiently through work spaces and various sensitive scenarios.

 What are The Types of Tactical Dog Training Commands?